Connect, Engage in, and Support

 In this regard, the ACD-Agency for Cultural Diplomacy president has created the “Orange Feather” initiative in support of the UN initiative Orange the world in 2017 and organized educational activities in kindergartens to support children and families directly affected by homicide, as well as to support pedagogues by advising them on how to build trust bridges,

 but also how to cooperate with local social advisors and police.

-The Orange Feather Manifesto has been created as a document in emerging times with the aim to deliver symbolic signs for action, but also to introduce good practice and open space for collaborations at a cross-generational and cross-sectoral scale.
+The Orange Feather Manifesto has been created as a document in emerging times with the aim to deliver symbolic signs for action, but also to introduce the good practice and open space for collaborations at a cross-generational and cross-sectoral scale.

-Drawing on the fact, that all kind of human relations and relationships are emotionally led we believe that the prevention of domestic violence and femicide can be supported by art-based cross-generational learning to understand, express, and communicate emotional state, but also to learn about legal rules and human rights starting from kindergarten and elementary education.
-In this regard, ACD-Team is calling all governmental institutions and representatives, all formal educational institutions -starting from kindergarten, cultural communities, diaspora communities, private corporations, private companies, NGOs, municipalities, media, and all individuals in Austria, Europe-wide and worldwide
+Drawing on the fact, that all kinds of human relations and relationships are emotionally led we believe that the prevention of domestic violence and femicide can be supported by art-based cross-generational learning to understand, express, and communicate emotional states, but also to learn about legal rules and human rights starting from kindergarten and elementary education.
+In this regard, ACD-Team is calling all governmental institutions and representatives, all formal educational institutions -starting from kindergarten, cultural communities, diaspora communities, private corporations, private companies, NGOs, municipalities, media, and all individuals in Austria, Europe-wide, and worldwide

 to include the Orange Commandment

 into their working agenda and private life for 365 days and nights, as a lifelong learning practice, keeping the Orange Feather in mind;

 to bear a responsibility to promote the peaceful co-existence and raise awareness about legal rules related to domestic violence; enhance collaboration and learning sessions with parents; to provide information in supermarkets, health care centers, art- and cultural institutions, and municipalities, provide diversity responsive message via media tools in the public space.